Alizadekh/Food-Delivery-Website/README.md

 See `package.json` for full list.

-## 📝 License

-This project is licensed under the MIT License.

----

-Made with ❤️ using Next.js and Tailwind CSS.
+Made by Alizadekh ❤️ using Next.js and Tailwind CSS.